FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

     :incomingNumberId: {string} The :code:`incomingPhoneNumberId` of the desirect incoming phone number.

-    :returns: {Promise<object>} Returns a promise that resolves to the desired number.
+    :returns: {Promise<object>} A promise that resolves to the desired number.
     :throws: Will throw an error on a failed response.

 update(incomingNumberId, options)